kskaman/workout-logger/README.md

 # Workout Logger

-A web application to log and track your workouts.
+Workout Logger is a web application to log and track your workouts.
 The Workout Logger allows users to register, log in, and record their exercises, sets, and reps.
 It supports different types of exercises such as bodyweight, resistance band, and weighted exercises.
+It is a frontend-only web application built with HTML, CSS, and JavaScript.
+The app features secure form authentication, dynamic workout forms, and local storage for saving user data and progress directly on the browser.

 # Mentorship Acknowledgment